 The best way to enhance your application for the Perelman School of Medicine is to highlight your research and work experiences.
 While Perelman stresses a strong science background in students, they want to see your field experience and how it has benefited you.

-Over 97% of Perelman’s enrolling students had research experience in 2020.
+Research is undoubtedly an important aspect of the application process, as 100% of recent applicants had research/lab experience.
 To be a competitive applicant, you should participate in at least one or two research experiences.

-Many universities offer opportunities to participate in research projects; this would be an excellent way to enhance your application if you do not have such experiences.
+Many universities offer opportunities to participate in research projects; this would be an excellent way to enhance your application if you do not have such experience.

-Around 83% of Perelman’s students either shadowed a doctor or were involved in clinical experiences, so these activities increase your chances of being accepted into Perelman School of Medicine.
+Around 95% of Perelman’s students either shadowed a doctor or were involved in clinical experiences, so these activities increase your chances of being accepted into the Perelman School of Medicine.
 However, the quality of your experiences is important.

 The admissions committee would rather see a candidate with two or three high-quality research and shadowing experiences than dozens of one-off experiences.
 With high-quality experiences, your application becomes more appealing to the admissions committee at the Perelman School of Medicine.